Filip-Balun/talkjs-examples/howtos/how-to-build-custom-support-chat-solution/tutorial.md

 ## Adding Features

-To give our customer support a more human feel we want to add a profile picture to our user.
+To give our customer support chat a more human feel we want to add a profile picture to our user.
 To do this we include a `photoUrl` property in the User Object, which is a link to the profile picture.
 If nothing is specified here, by default it displays the initials of the user.

 We can edit our code to this: